 - Notices of late rent payment or notice to evict, if applicable

-- Income documentation for all household members 18 years of age and older (or head and/or co-head of household if all members are under 18) must be provided from one of the two options below:
+- The most recent utility bill for which utility assistance is requested.
+To be eligible for assistance, the name of the tenant and/or address provided per the ERA Alabama application must match the name and/or address for each utility statement submitted.
+Income documentation for all household members 18 years of age and older (or head and/or co-head of household if all members are under 18) must be provided from one of the two options below:

 - If you have completed your household’s federal income taxes for 2020, you will need to provide one of the following: